Slack Integration

 Deploy the Slack Pipeline in Expanso

 Create an Expanso pipeline that connects to Slack.
-You can build this in the Cloud dashboard or with YAML.

 2.1 Set up Expanso (if you haven't already)